-CLASS 4 - Public Adventure Scrapbook should describe your Public Adventure or Service Learning Activity.
-Scrapbooks must measure no more than 16" x 16".
+CLASS 4 - Public Adventure Scrapbook should describe a 4-H member's Public Adventure or Service Learning Activity.
+Scrapbooks must measure no more than 16 inches x 16 inches.
 SF

-CLASS 5 - Public Adventure Poster should describe your Public Adventure or Service Learning Activity.
+CLASS 5 - Public Adventure Poster should describe a 4-H member's Public Adventure or Service Learning Activity.
 Display posters must be stiff enough to stand when supported from behind and below.
-Length and width must be no more than 24" x 28".
+Length and width must be no more than 24 inches x 28 inches.
+SF all age groups.
+All essays should be 300 - 400 typewritten words.
 SF